 The Registrarís Office manages legal, logistical, and collections management tasks pertaining to the Museum collections, new acquisitions, outgoing loans and incoming loans for temporary exhibitions.
 The Registrarís Office is responsible for maintaining legal documentation of the permanent collections and loans, including preparation of deeds of gift, loan agreements, certificates of insurance, and receipts.
 The department arranges insurance coverage, packing and local, national or international transportation for objects entering or leaving the Museum.
 The Registrarís Office also works closely with all other Museum departments on a range of long term collection management tasks, such as inventory, database records, facilities and environment issues, and the establishment and execution of collections policies.

 Education and Public Programming

 Internships in Museum Media are in one of two areas: Visual Resources or Web Presence.
-The Museum Photographer takes and organizes all photographs for documentation, publicity, and promotion.
+The museum photographer takes and organizes all photographs for documentation, publicity, and promotion.
 Interns are required to be proficient in Adobe Photoshop and Microsoft Powerpoint.
-The Museum Media Manager maintains the Museum's web presence and online marketing initiatives, by designing websites, producing videos, maintaining a social network presence, writing a monthly newsletter, and working on other online initiatives.
-Interns may help keep information current on the website, maintain MFIT's social network presence on Facebook and Twitter, and Youtube, assist with web design projects, and update material for the Online Collections.
-Interns are required to be proficient with Adobe Photoshop, Adobe Dreamweaver, HTML, CSS , and know how to navigate social network platforms.
+The museum media department maintains the museum's web presence and online marketing initiatives, by designing websites, producing videos, maintaining a social network presence, writing a monthly newsletter, and working on other online initiatives.
+Interns may help keep information current on the website, maintain MFIT's social network presence on Facebook, Twitter, and Youtube, assist with web design projects, and update material for the Online Collections.
+Interns are required to be proficient with Adobe Photoshop and/or HTML5 and CSS, and know how to navigate social network platforms.